tempranova/turtlerp/README.md

 - Type into bottom search to filter by full name or player name
 - Selection between Zone and Character Name listing, both sortable
 - Sending zone along with ping

+1.0.1 (not released)

+- No more drunk texting
+- TurtleRP_ChatBox now visible in RP mode

 1.0.0 same as 0.1.4